openethereum/openethereum.github.io/Tutorial-Part-VIII.md

 Since nobody but me has been voting here, it's perhaps no surprise that the number of account icons exactly matches the width of the graph!

-Next, we'll look into how to create and use signed data.
+Next, we'll look into managing the deployment of contracts.

 ----